PART 1 – GENERAL TERMS

 Basis of tuition

-If you attempt to reschedule less than 24 hours before the scheduled session we will use reasonable endeavours to accommodate your request.
-However, where we cannot do so you must either attend the session or forfeit the tuition fee for that session.
+If you attempt to reschedule less than 48 hours before the scheduled session you must either attend the session or forfeit the tuition fee for that session.

 There are no refunds or ‘make up’ provided for sessions which have not been attended.

 Private Sessions are designed to be responsive to the specific needs of a student.
-They are directed by the student and do not follow a set syllabus.
+They are directed by the student and do not necessarily follow a set syllabus.
 It is necessary for a student to identify to their tutor what they would like to address in Private Sessions.
+Tutors will make materials available in a learning system.
+The conditions in Part 1 relating to learning materials apply equally to materials made available by a tutor in Private Sessions.